EmbedJournal/embedjournal/_posts/2013-08-07-how-to-make-pcbs-at-home-with-toner-transfer-method.md

 This method is really easy to follow and you can jump into action by just seeing the images that I have posted below (which you are free to do) but you'll soon realize that there is one hell lot of things to learn from making mistakes.
 So it's advisable to go through the few words I have added to each of the steps below.

 Here is a tip, don't try to learn from your own mistakes while making PCBs.
-One small mistake will force to go back to step one which is a laborious and daunting task.
+One small mistake will force to go back to step one which is a laborious and a daunting task.

 ### Print the design on the Toner Transfer Paper